-- Networking/Relationship Building The Association will focus on ensuring that our programs and services reach a wide range of farmers, and that opportunities to participate in education and networking are available beginning in high school with FFA and 4-H. - Advertising and Social Media The Association continues to invite YBS farmers to learn more about Farm Credit and its products and services with a range of advertising, in newspapers, magazines and specialty publications.
+- Networking/Relationship Building The Association will focus on ensuring that our programs and services reach a wide range of farmers, and that opportunities to participate in education and networking are available beginning in high school with FFA and 4-H. Further, the Association advocates for agricultural education through the sponsorship of activities for youth, such as the Georgia Farm Credit Pig Show. - Advertising and Social Media The Association continues to invite YBS farmers to learn more about Farm Credit and its products and services with a range of advertising, in newspapers, magazines and specialty publications.
 Additionally, recognizing the importance of using technology to communicate with this market segment, the Association uses Social Media, such as Facebook and Twitter, to generate messaging geared towards YBS farmers.

-• SWGAFarmCredit.com - The Association's web site serves as an informational resource for YBS farmers to find information related to educational opportunities, programs, and services.
+In 2015, the Association also began using Instagram. - SWGAFarmCredit.com The Association's web site serves as an informational resource for YBS farmers to find information related to educational opportunities, programs, and services.
 This site is updated periodically with relevant information.